zasadnyy-inc/v-zasadnyy-com/app/_posts/2015-02-17-unity-issue-non-class-resources-are-not-copied-to-final-apk.markdown

 ### Actually an issue

 Recently I found that **non-java resources** (e.g. images, properties, xml configurations) **from included jar libraries are not copied to the final apk** during Unity Android build.
-As a result as soon as we try to load them from java side - application crashes with `I/WindowState﹕ WIN DEATH: Window...` exception.
+As a result as soon as we try to load them from a java side - application crashes with `I/WindowState﹕ WIN DEATH: Window...` exception.

-During native Android SDK development we had similar issue but it was easily solved by additional gradle configuration.
+During native Android SDK development, we had the similar issue but it was easily solved by additional gradle configuration.
 In case of Unity **there is no easy way to modify apk build process**.
-For sure you can make some magic with apk decompilation, modifing and packaging back, but that's not the solution we're looking for.
+For sure you can make some magic with apk decompilation, modifying and packaging back, but that's not the solution we're looking for.

-Here is simplified diagram for Android apk build process:
+Here is a simplified diagram for Android apk build process:
 ![image]({{ site.baseurl }}/img/posts/unity-issue-android-build-process.png)

 ### Temporary solution

-For a temporary solution there are two approaches:
+For a temporary solution, there are two approaches:

-1. Magic with Adnroid SDK.
-Create a wrapper for `apkbuilder` tool and add misssign resources on this step.
+1. Magic with Android SDK.
+Create a wrapper for `apkbuilder` tool and add missing resources in this step.
 This could be the only way if you don't have access to library source code.

 2. Hassle with source code.
-If you're missing configuration files and have access to source code it's possible to hardcode values direclty to java code to remove all references to resources.
+If you're missing configuration files and have access to source code it's possible to hardcode values directly to java code to remove all references to resources.

 ### Demo

-I've created small demo to show-off the problem.
-It consist from 2 parts:
+I've created a small demo to show-off the problem.
+It consists of 2 parts:

 ``` java title:"Main.java from demo.jar"
 public class Main {